syncfusion/blazor-docs/src/grid/datagrid/searching.md

----
-title: "Search"
-component: "DataGrid"
-description: "Learn how to search DataGrid content, change search operators, perform searches using external buttons, and search in particular fields."
----

 # Search

 You can search records in a DataGrid, by using the **Search** method with search key as a parameter.
 This also provides an option to integrate search text box in datagrid's toolbar by adding **Search** item to the [`Toolbar`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Grids.SfGrid%601~Toolbar.html).